Close

 Processing Times & Application Methods

 As a French overseas department, Réunion follows French Schengen visa requirements.
-Standard processing takes 15 calendar days, with expedited service available in 3-5 business days for urgent cases.
+Standard processing takes 15 calendar days, with the period potentially extended to up to 45 days if more detailed examination or additional documents are required.
 Applications are submitted through official French consulates, VFS Global centers, or authorized visa service providers in your country of residence.

 • Long-stay visas: 30-60 days processing time

-• Peak season impact: November-April may extend timelines by 5-7 days
+• Peak season impact: November-April may extend timelines by 5-10 days due to higher application volumes

 Visa Costs & Payment